Nateshbv/Nateshbv.github.io/About.md

 ## Achievements

 - Recipient of the "**Visvesvaraya Ph.D.
 Fellowship** from the Ministry of Electronics & Information Technology (MeitY)," Government of India (2016-2021).
--Received Best Paper Award for the Paper "Fog-based Video Surveillance System for Smart City Applications," Presented at the 8th International Conference on Frontiers of Intelligent Computing: Theory and Apps.
+- Received Best Paper Award for the Paper "Fog-based Video Surveillance System for Smart City Applications," Presented at the 8th International Conference on Frontiers of Intelligent Computing: Theory and Apps.
 (FICTA 2020), NITK, Surathkal.
 - Awarded **Gold Medal for securing Second Rank** in M.Tech (Computer Network Engineering) from "The National Institute of Engineering" Mysore.
 - Qualified GATE-2012 and received a scholarship for Post Graduation from MHRD, Government of India, (2012-2014).